ericjj94/pedroo/README.md

 3. npm i

-4. npm start:dev - the app should start on localhost:3000
+4. npm run start - the app should start on localhost:3000

 ## Available Scripts for the application